 He has taught watercolor classes and workshops, juried art exhibitions and demonstrated his watercolor technique for many organizations.
 His work is in private and corporate collections nationally and internationally.

 Hansen combines outdoor work, with the more controlled studio environment .
 Over the years his subject matter is varied.
 However, raised in the city of Mount Shasta, and now living within walking distance of Sacramento’s American River Parkway, Hansen prefers the outdoors; even much of his non-objective work originates, whenever possible among rocks, trees, sand, and water.

 His formal education includes the University of California,Berkley, and at the University of California College of Environmental Design (Architecture), Berkeley, and the California College of Arts and Crafts (CCA), Oakland, where he studied watercolor painting with George Post, and Louis Miljarak.
-Hansen is indebted to his mentors, and has benefitted from the friendship and workshops of other professional artists including Patrick Gallagher, Richard Yip, Jade Fon Woo, Henry Fukuhara, Frank Webb, and Tony Couch.
+Hansen is indebted to his mentors, and has benefitted from the friendship and workshops of other professional artists including Patrick Gallagher, Richard Yip, Jade Fon Woo, Henry Fukuhara, Frank Webb, Barbara Niches, and Tony Couch.

 After college he becomes employed at KKIS radio in Pittsburg, California, as a radio personality.
 He eventually becomes the station’s Program Director until being drafted into the Army.
 Following basic training at Fort Ord, California, he is assigned to Fort Lewis, Washington.
 During his Fort Lewis assignment, and at the request of the company commander, he successfully completes a variety of art projects for the United States Army.

 While at Fort Lewis he also serves as a broadcaster for the Fort Lewis Public Information Office.